oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/5-setup-oci-api-authentication/setup-oci-api-authentication.md

     At this point, the `API Key` file resides on the Compute Instance under the `~/.oci` folder (`~` means the home folder for the current user (`opc`) which in our case means `/home/opc`, therefore, the full path of the `API Key` file on the Compute Instance will be: `/home/opc/.oci/[key file name].pem`).
 We will use this information in the following step.

-4. For this next step, we will go back to the connected terminal and create the configuration file with all of the authentication info we copied in previous steps.
+4. For this next step, we will go back to the connected terminal and create the configuration file with all the authentication info we copied in previous steps.
 We will use the `nano` text editor to create and edit our configuration file.
 In the connected terminal window, execute the following command:

     ```bash